Hungry-munk/basic-weather-app/README.md

 new things I will be using:
  - API to gather weather data
- - asynchronus programming whihc inlcudes:
+ - asynchronus programming which inlcudes:
     - promises
     - async/await
     - call backs (not used much here though)